 (7) A record of the proceedings of every meeting shall be kept in such manner as the Commission may determine, and shall be corrected as necessary and certified by the member presiding at that or the next succeeding meeting.

-[Section 17 amended by No. 35 of 2003 s.
+[Section 17 amended: No. 35 of 2003 s.
 168.]

 Division 6 — Staff, etc.